U.S. soldiers couldn't file claims against DOD doctors — until now

 Speier credited the "victory" to Stayskal, and said that thanks to him the bill had made it through Congress in what, for Washington, was record time.

-"It typically takes 10 to 12 years for a measure like this," said Speier.
+"It typically takes 10 to 12 years for a measure like this," she said.
 "I cannot underscore enough how remarkable this achievement is.
 For a bill of this nature, of this complication, of this kind of a price tag, to get through in the matter of a year is nothing short of a miracle."

 From the NBC News archives: A U.S. Marine’s storyNov.
 14, 201901:39